ncatlab/nlab-content/pages/7/0/7/2/2707/content.md

 ### Deligne motives

 [[Pierre Deligne]] gave a definition of a category of mixed motives over [[number fields]] as compatible systems of realizations, essentially bundling together all the structure that mixed motives should give rise to.
-This approach automatically yields a $\mathbb{Q}$-[[Tannakian category]] of mixed motives with all the desired realization functors (Betti, $l$-adic, de Rham, and crystalline).
+This approach automatically yields a $\mathbb{Q}$-[[Tannakian category]] of mixed motives with all the desired realization functors (Betti, $\ell$-adic, de Rham, and crystalline).
 See [Deligne](#DeligneP1) for details.

 ### As the heart of a t-structure on the derived category of mixed motives

 [[Pierre Deligne|Deligne]] first suggested that it might be easier to define the [[derived category]] $DM(S,\mathbb{Q})$ of the hypothetical abelian category of mixed motives.
 Once this is done, one can in principle recover the abelian category as the heart of a [[t-structure]] on $DM(S,\mathbb{Q})$.
 It is now well-understood what the [[triangulated category]] $DM(S,\mathbb{Q})$ is over any base [[scheme]] ([see below](#DerivedMotives)).
 The hypothetical t-structure on $DM(S,\mathbb{Q})$ whose heart is the abelian category of mixed motives over $S$ is called the **motivic t-structure**.

-Beilinson proved that, over fields of characteristic zero, the existence of the motivic t-structure implies the [[standard conjectures on algebraic cycles]] (see [Beilinson](#Beilinson10)), and Bondarko proved that it implies the existence of motivic t-structures for more general schemes (see [Bondarko](#Bondarko13)).
+[[Alexander Beilinson|Beilinson]] proved that, over fields of characteristic zero, the existence of the motivic t-structure implies the [[standard conjectures on algebraic cycles]] (see [Beilinson](#Beilinson10)), and [[Mikhail Bondarko|Bondarko]] proved that it implies the existence of motivic t-structures for more general schemes (see [Bondarko](#Bondarko13)).

-While the derived category of mixed motives can also be defined with integral rather than rational coefficients, Voevodksy observed that the derived category of integral motives cannot have a motivic t-structure ([Voevodsky, Prop.
+While the derived category of mixed motives can also be defined with integral rather than rational coefficients, [[Vladimir Voevodsky|Voevodksy]] observed that the derived category of integral motives cannot have a motivic t-structure ([Voevodsky, Prop.
 4.3.8](#TriCatMixMot)).
 Thus, the _abelian_ category of motives always refers to motives with rational coefficients.

 ### References